-The Wood Foundation has more than a decade’s experience developing, delivering and investing in programmes focussed on three key areas: Making Markets Work for the Poor in Sub Sahara Africa; Developing Young People in Scotland; and Facilitating Economic & Education Development in Scotland.
+The Wood Foundation has more than a decade’s experience developing, delivering and investing in programmes focussed on three key areas: Venture Philanthropy Transforming Livelihoods in Africa; Developing Young People in Scotland; and Facilitating Economic & Education Development in Scotland.

 Applying the principles of venture philanthropy, The Wood Foundation teams in the UK and Africa invest not only money but expertise to upskill and empower individuals, communities and economies to create systemic, sustainable and impactful progress.